dfamonteiro/blog/blog/content/posts/factorio-asteroid-chunk-recycling.md

 As you might recall from the [previous blog post](/posts/factorio-pure-recycler-loop/#basic-analysis-of-the-function-recycler_loops-output), the first four values of this function represent the internal flow of the system.
 Knowing this, we can infer that in order to fully process a full green belt of asteroid chunks we need:

-- Enough "common" crushers to process 3.34 belts of asteroids (~371 crushers).
+- Enough common asteroid crushers to process 3.34 belts (~371 crushers).
-- Enough "uncommon" crushers to process 1 belt of asteroids (~111 crushers).
+- Enough uncommon asteroid crushers to process 1 belt (~111 crushers).
-- Enough "rare" crushers to process 0.4 belts of asteroids (~45 crushers).
+- Enough rare asteroid crushers to process 0.4 belts (~45 crushers).
-- Enough "epic" crushers to process 0.16 belts of asteroids (~18 crushers).
+- Enough epic asteroid crushers to process 0.16 belts (~18 crushers).

 Building a ship with this many crushers would be a massive undertaking (and it would require a fusion plant big enough to power Liechtenstein[^2]).
-Instead of constraining the asteroid recycling setup by the input belt, let's limit ourselves by the number of "epic" crushers in the setup:
+Instead of constraining the asteroid recycling setup by the input belt, let's limit ourselves by the number of epic asteroid crushers in the setup:

 ```python
 print(asteroid_crusher_loop(1, 12.4)[:4] / asteroid_crusher_loop(1, 12.4)[3])
 # [21.1143675   6.30043693  2.51006712  1.        ]
 ```

-For every "epic" crusher in the setup we need:
+For every epic asteroid crusher in the setup we need:

-- 2.51 "rare" crushers.
+- 2.51 rare asteroid crushers.
-    - x2.51 increase relative to number of "epic" crushers.
+    - x2.51 increase relative to number of epic asteroid crushers.
-- 6.3 "uncommon" crushers.
+- 6.3 uncommon asteroid crushers.
-    - x2.51 increase relative to number of "rare" crushers.
+    - x2.51 increase relative to number of rare asteroid crushers.
-- 21.11 "common" crushers.
+- 21.11 common asteroid crushers.
-    - x3.35 increase relative to number of "uncommon" crushers.
+    - x3.35 increase relative to number of uncommon asteroid crushers.

 [^2]: Power required by 545 crushers: 304.11MW.
 Average power consumption of the Principality of Liechtenstein in 2015: 44.9MW.

 #### My personal asteroid crusher count recommendation

-Having only one "epic" crusher is quite annoying because you have to switch between 3 different recipes on demand.
-I personally prefer having an asteroid crushing setup with 3 "epic" crushers, one for each recipe:
+Having only one epic asteroid crusher is quite annoying because you have to switch between 3 different recipes on demand.
+I personally prefer having an asteroid crushing setup with 3 epic asteroid crushers, one for each recipe:

 ```python
 print(asteroid_crusher_loop(1, 12.4)[:4] * 3 / asteroid_crusher_loop(1, 12.4)[3])